BTS012, I’m Sharing My Business and Writing Goals for 2019 with You

 How Am I Going to Achieve All of This?

-First of all, I’m defining success as achieving seventy-five percent of my writing and publishing goals as well as achieving all three business and personal goals.
-To make achieving my goals a little easier, I’ve broken the annual goals down into a quarterly and monthly to-do lists.
+First of all, I define success as achieving seventy-five percent of my writing and publishing goals as well as achieving all three business and personal goals.
+To make achieving my goals a little easier, I’ve broken the annual goals down into a quarterly and monthly to-do list.